chouseknecht/minishift-up-role/README.md

 ## Example Playbook

-When you run the role, be sure to leave gather_facts set to a truthy value.
-Without facts, the role cannot determine your OS family.

 Below is a sample playbook that includes all of the default parameters.
-You'll find this exact example in the *files* folder, called *minishift-up.yml*.
-Copy, and adjust it to fit your environment.
+You'll find this exact example in [files/minishift-up.yml](files/minishift-up.yml):

-When you run the playbook, be sure to pass the ``--ask-sudo-pass`` option.

 ```
 ---